demisto/content/Packs/HPEArubaClearpass/Integrations/HPEArubaClearpass/README.md

-Aruba ClearPass Policy Manager provides role and devicebased network access control for employees, contractors and guests across any multivendor wired, wireless and VPN infrastructure.
+Aruba ClearPass Policy Manager provides role and device-based network access control for employees, contractors, and guests across any multi-vendor wired, wireless, and VPN infrastructure.
-This integration was integrated and tested with version 6.9 of HPE Aruba Clearpass
+This integration was integrated and tested with version 6.9 of HPE Aruba Clearpass.
 ## Configure HPE Aruba Clearpass on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.